 The quality of the team in regard to local government law is recognised by its inclusion in Band 1 of Chambers UK directory.
 While it notes that “Kings Chambers dominates the Northern Circuit due to its strong cadre of local government experts”, its quality is recognised nationally and it receives instructions in relation to authorities across the whole of England and Wales.
 It provides strength at all levels from juniors to senior silks.

-An important part of the service offered by Chambers is that where appropriate the specific expertise of the local government team can be supplemented by the expertise of the other sections where the barristers work together to provide clients with a truly integrated and comprehensive service combining the strengths in each relevant area of law.
+An important part of the service offered by chambers is that where appropriate the specific expertise of our local government barristers can be supplemented by the expertise of the other sections where the barristers work together to provide clients with a truly integrated and comprehensive service combining the strengths in each relevant area of law.

-Much of the work of the local government law team is working with local authorities, police and fire authorities, monitoring officers etc. While the team are happy to receive instructions in the normal way as matters arise, it is recognised that the delivery of legal services to local authorities is changing.
-In that context, the team is happy to be involved in other ways of providing services to client authorities whether by engaging in preferred supplier arrangements, general ‘partnerships’, providing regular and formalised input to shared services, by regular ‘clinics’, servicing specific committees, or part-time secondment to assist with gaps in the authority’s own staffing an expertise.
-One particular strength of the team is their ability to combine specific legal expertise with a sensitive approach to the local political situation.
+Much of the work of the local government law barristers involves local authorities, police and fire authorities, monitoring officers etc. We are on the panel of numerous councils who have preferred supplier arrangements and general ‘partnerships’, providing regular and formalised input to shared services, by regular ‘clinics’, servicing specific committees, or part-time secondment to assist with gaps in the authority’s own staffing and expertise.

-The team are also heavily involved in advising private sector companies, pressure groups, councillors, individuals, and other public sector bodies in relation to issues of local government law, whether as partners of local authorities or in challenging the actions of a local authority.
-Here, the familiarity of the team with the law and practice of local authorities allows it to provide cost-effective advice and solutions which does not focus simply on litigation but on delivering the best solution for the client in the most appropriate way.
+Our barristers are also heavily involved in advising private sector companies, pressure groups, councillors, individuals, and other public sector bodies in relation to issues of local government law, whether as partners of local authorities or in challenging the actions of a local authority.

 The strength of the team is also reflected in the requests to deliver conference and seminar papers, and also seminars and training tailored to the needs of the particular client.
 It is always happy to discuss providing assistance in this way.